Stay up to date

 This myth that migrating to cloud computing removes the pressure of traditional security problems and automatically ensures security controls and privacy.
 Contrary to this, cloud computing security is the shared responsibility of the cloud service provider and the client.

-The majority of cloud service providers take the dedicated approach to ensure security.
+The majority of cloud service providers take the dedicated approach to ensure cloud security.
 However, those countermeasures are of no use if the cloud customers do not implement security to secure sensitive data and access at their end.

-Mitigation of cloud security risks
+Mitigation of security risks in cloud computing

 Regular third-party checks